sqd/hanyou.dev/_posts/2019-02-26-haskell-rankntype-1.md

 ---
-title: "What does Haskell RankNTypes do?"
+title: "What does Haskell RankNTypes do?
+(1) - Semantics"
 date: 2019-02-26 22:33:26
 tags: "Haskell"
 ---